smartdevicelink/sdl_evolution/proposals/NNNN-improve-VDE-for-stable-frame-rate.md

 ## Alternatives considered

 This is pure improvement for existing VistualDisplayEncoder.
-No alternatives considered.
+So there're no alternatives, but this proposal adds the ability to specify the desired FPS on Proxy end.
+Instead of hard-coding the FPS value in Proxy or specify it per application, it makes more sense to add "preferredFPS", to VideoStreamingCapability, so that HU can specify the preferred FPS.